At UChicago, you are welcome.

 Chicago, IL 60637

 An official transcript detailing your coursework and grades over your entire high school career should be sent from your high school.
-The transcript should list your graduation date if there is one.
+If you graduated, the transcript should list your graduation date.
 In reading your application, your transcript will serve as a roadmap of your academic path in high school.
 We will be looking at your academic record across all four years of high school, primarily to see that you have challenged yourself productively in your course selection and done well in those courses.

 Your transcript is considered in the context of your high school.
 Course offerings and opportunities can look very different from one high school to the next, and we want to see how you took advantage of what was available to you at your high school.
 You would never be at a disadvantage in the admissions process for not having pursued an opportunity that was not available to you.
 A School Profile is usually included with your transcript that tells us about the environment at your school, course offerings, curriculum, and educational outcomes.
 We do not require complete syllabi.

-If you have taken courses at a school other than your current high school, such as a previous high school or a local college, please be sure to have those grades sent as well.
-They may be reported either on your current high school transcript or in a separate transcript from the original institution.
+If you have taken courses at a school other than your final high school, such as a previous high school or a local college, please be sure to have those grades sent as well.
+They may be reported either on your final high school transcript or in a separate transcript from the original institution.

 Transcripts written in a language other than English should be accompanied by a certified translation and a grading scale.